PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 ## TerminalApk API

-All the terminalApk related APIs are encapsulated in the class *com.pax.market.api.sdk.java.api.terminalApk.TerminalApkApi*.
+All the push apk to terminal related APIs are encapsulated in the class *com.pax.market.api.sdk.java.api.terminalApk.TerminalApkApi*.

 **Constructors of TerminalApkApi**